France Visa Guide for Australian Citizens: Requirements & Application Process

 Long-Stay Visa (Visa de Long Séjour – Type D)

-If you're planning to stay in France for more than 90 consecutive days, you must apply for a Visa de Long Séjour (Type D visa) before arrival.
+If you're planning to stay in France for more than 90 consecutive days, you must apply for a Visa de Long Séjour (Type D).
+These visas are typically valid for 3 months up to 1 year and often serve as an initial residence permit, known as the VLS-TS (Visa de Long Séjour valant Titre de Séjour)

 Common Categories: